tasdikrahman/tasdikrahman.me/_posts/2020-07-07-rails-logging.md

 end
 ```

-`config.lograge.base_controller_class = ['ActionController::Base']`, this assumes that each controller will be inheriting from `ActionController::Base`, you can include any other controller which doesn't inherit from Base
+`config.lograge.base_controller_class = ['ActionController::Base']`, this part assumes that each controller will be inheriting from `ActionController::Base`, you can include any other controller which doesn't inherit from the Base controller, in order for lograge to pick it up.

 along with